GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Helped my friend koyk2 in fixing his code in Savings Account program in Java
 **Thoughts**: It was a big day today, I work on my school assignments and help my friend in fixing his program.

+### Day 94: May 15, 2021 | Saturday

+**Today's Progress**: Added more media queries to my porfolio webpage and tried to add a show all button.
+**Thoughts**: Today,  Today, I continue to add more media queries to my site and added a show all button just like in the example.
+But the alignment doesn't go well even, I used some code on example so by tomorrow I'm going to try it again to see what I've got.